 - Reduce your chance of getting shocked through static electricity.

-- Foster a good environment for indoor plants to flourish.
+- Create a good environment for indoor plants to flourish.
 Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.

 There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
 It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-For more information on how a humidifier can positively impact your Marshalltown home, give B & G HVAC a call at 641-316-3360 to learn more.
+Adding a humidifier to your indoor space can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
+If you want to know more about adding a humidifier to your Marshalltown home, give B & G HVAC a call at 641-316-3360 to learn more.